 Swipe to read more

-In addition to the headline act there is always plenty to see and do throughout the show including wood carvers in action, farriers in the forge, birds of prey on the wing, gun dogs working, terriers racing, vintage tractors on show, and new for this year, the Ferretworld Roadshow who will be looking for volunteers young and old to race against their ferrets!
+In addition to the headline act there is always plenty to see and do throughout the show including wood carvers in action, farriers in the forge, birds of prey on the wing, gun dogs working, terriers racing and vintage tractors on show, not to mention the Ferretworld Roadshow who will be looking for volunteers young and old to race against their ferrets!